FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 What can I use the PPP loan proceeds for?

-Once received, the loans may be used by borrowers for payroll costs (including paid sick leave), employee salaries, rent expenses, mortgage expenses, utility expenses, insurance premiums and other debt obligations during the covered loan period.
+Once received, the loans may be used by borrowers for payroll costs (including paid sick leave), employee salaries, rent expenses, mortgage expenses, utility expenses, PPE expenses, operation expenses, property damage costs, supplier costs, insurance premiums and other debt obligations during the covered loan period.
 “Payroll costs,” as defined in the CARES Act and SBA guidance, includes any income of a sole proprietor or independent contractor that is a wage, commission, income, net earnings from self-employment, or similar compensation.
 The SBA refers to this as “owner income replacement,” and it means that an agent who is having difficulty earning commissions on real estate sales due to the COVID-19 pandemic can use the PPP loan proceeds as a substitute for the compensation the agent would normally receive from commissions.
 The borrower can spend the “owner income replacement” portion of the PPP loan on anything the borrower chooses.
 (Note: Sick leave tax credits under the Families First Coronavirus Relief Act are not included as “payroll costs” that can be paid with a PPP loan.
 C.A.R.’s Guidance for Employers regarding the COVID-19 situation provides more information on the FFRCA sick leave tax credits.)

 What are the benefits of a PPP loan?